notthebee/shellypm-unraid/src/shellypm/usr/local/emhttp/plugins/shellypm/README.md

-**Tasmota Power Monitor**
+**Shelly Power Monitor**

-Turn a Tasmota device into an energy monitor and show the values ​​in the dashboard
+Turn a Shelly device into an energy monitor and show the values ​​in the dashboard